We may earn affiliate commissions for the recommended products. Learn more.

 Total WebShield

 TotalAV offers protection against malicious sites through its Total WebShield feature.
+WebShield protects against threats designed to harm devices and cause security and online privacy risks.
 As long as it’s enabled, it will automatically block low-trust websites and crypto-mining URLs.

-It’s a free Chrome, Firefox, Opera, Safari, and Edge add-on that constantly monitors websites that could pose a threat to your device and redirects searches away from anything it identifies as a potential risk.
+It’s a free Chrome, Opera, Safari, and Edge add-on that constantly monitors websites that could pose a threat to your device and redirects searches away from anything it identifies as a potential risk.
 It’s also available on iOS and Android devices.

 Screenshot of webshield protection on Chrome browser